- Philosophy of Exigence

 Who Can Submit?

-Only active VCCS students should submit to Exigence, provided provided he or she owns the copyright to the work being submitted.
+Only active VCCS students should submit to Exigence, provided provided he or she has created the work being submitted.
 To qualify as an active VCCS student, one should be registered for at least one class in one of Virginia’s 23 community colleges in the semester that the Call for Papers is sent.

 General Submission Rules